adap/flower/src/swift/flwr/Sources/Flower/flwr.docc/Flower-with-CoreML-Tutorial.md

-# How to federate CoreML with Flower
+# Federate CoreML with Flower Tutorial

-This tutorial offers a comprehensive guide to federating CoreML with Flower and enabling federated learning on iOS devices.
+In this comprehensive tutorial we will learn to federate CoreML with Flower and enable federated learning on iOS devices.

 ## Overview